AlexBulankou/ai-talk1/labinstructions.md

 1. Open folder `\src\start\aspnet\tr24ai\tr24ai`
 3. Open file `ApplicationInsights.config`
 4. Replace  `<!-- Insert instrumentation key here-->` with the instrumentation key from the step 1 `<InstrumentationKey>instrumentation_key_for_aspnet_app</InstrumentationKey>`
-5. Verify that you have frontend applicationis still running on HTTPs port 24002 by running https://localhost:24002 in the browser
+5. Verify that you have frontend applicationis still running on HTTP port 24002 by running http://localhost:24002 in the browser
 6. Open **frontend** component in Azure portal.
 Live Stream tile should show 1 instance

     ![image](/instructions/live-stream-frontend.png)